EBIvariation/vcf-validator/README.md

 ODB requires SQLite3 to be installed.
 If you are using Ubuntu, the required packages' names will be `libsqlite3-0` and `libsqlite3-dev`.

-To install the ODB compiler, the easiest way is to download the `.deb` or `.rpm` packages, in order to be installed automatically with `dpkg`.
+To install the ODB compiler, the easiest way is to download the `.deb` or `.rpm` packages and install them automatically with `dpkg`.
 Both the ODB runtime and SQLite database runtime libraries can be installed manually running `./configure && make && sudo make install`.
 This will install the libraries in `/usr/local/lib`.

 If you don't have root permissions, please run `./configure --prefix=/path/to/odb/libraries/folder` to specify which folder to install ODB in, then `make && make install`, without `sudo`.
-Also you will have to provide the path to odb while configuring libodb-sqlite using `./configure --with-libodb=/path/to/odb/libraries`
+Also you will have to provide the path to ODB while configuring libodb-sqlite using `./configure --with-libodb=/path/to/odb/libraries`.

-##### bzip2 and zlib
-You will require libbz2.a and libz.a.
-For Ubuntu Users, the required padkages' names will be `libbz2-dev` and `zlib1g-dev`.

-**Note** : You can easily install dependencies using install_dependencies.sh script.
-Run it as: `./install_dependencies.sh linux`.
-You may run `./install_dependencies.sh --help` for help.

 #### Compile

-The build has been tested on the following compilers:
-* Clang 3.9 to 5.0
-* GCC 4.8 to 6.0

 In order to create the build scripts, please run `cmake` with your preferred generator.
 For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.

 If the ODB libraries were not found during the build, please run `sudo updatedb && sudo ldconfig`.

-**Note** : We have removed `BUILD_STATIC` flag from `cmake`.
-Cmake will automatically generate build scripts for static build.
 Also, if ODB has been installed in a non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.

 Binaries will be created in the `bin` subfolder.

-### Mac OSX
+### macOS

-On Mac OSX you can obitain a statically linked binaries with only system-libraries linked dynamically.
+On macOS the binaries obtained with have system libraries dynamically linked.
+You won't need to install any dependencies to run vcf-validator.

 #### Dependencies

+You can easily install some of the required dependencies running `./install_dependencies.sh osx`, and you may run `./install_dependencies.sh --help` for help.
+Otherwise please follow the steps below.

+##### Compression libraries

+Pre-compiled static libraries for macOS are not available.
+You will require to build these from source to obitain static library files.
+You may simply use `install_dependencies.sh` to make these dependencies.

 ##### Boost

 The dependencies are the Boost library core, and its submodules: Boost.filesystem, Boost.iostreams, Boost.program_options, Boost.regex, Boost.log and Boost.system.
-Use `brew` to install boost using `brew install boost`.
+You can install them using `brew install boost`.

 ##### ODB

 You will need to download the ODB compiler, the ODB common runtime library, and the SQLite database runtime library from [this page](http://codesynthesis.com/products/odb/download.xhtml).

-ODB requires SQLite3 to be installed. which can be installed.
-Which can be installed using `brew install sqlite3`
+ODB requires SQLite3 to be installed, which you can do using `brew install sqlite3`.

-Pre compiled binaries of ODB compiler for mac osx are provided.
+Pre compiled binaries of ODB compiler for macOS are provided.
 Both the ODB runtime and SQLite database runtime libraries can be installed manually running `./configure && make && make install`.
 This will install the libraries in `/usr/local/lib`.

 You may install ODB in some other location, please run `./configure --prefix=/path/to/odb/libraries/folder` to specify which folder to install ODB in, then `make && make install`.
-Also you will have to provide the path to odb while configuring libodb-sqlite using `./configure --with-libodb=/path/to/odb/libraries`
+Also you will have to provide the path to ODB while configuring libodb-sqlite using `./configure --with-libodb=/path/to/odb/libraries`.

-##### bzip2 and zlib
-You will require libbz2.a and libz.a.
-Pre-compiled static libraries for mac are not available.
-You will require to build these from source to obitain static library files.
-You may simply use `install_dependencies.sh` to make these dependencies.

-**Note** : You can easily install dependencies using install_dependencies.sh script.
-Run it as: `./install_dependencies.sh osx`.
-You may run `./install_dependencies.sh --help` for help.

 #### Compile

 In order to create the build scripts, please run `cmake` with your preferred generator.
 For instance, `cmake -G "Unix Makefiles"` will create Makefiles, and to build the binaries, you will need to run `make`.

-If ODB has been installed in a non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.
-Also you may not get precompiled static libraries libbz2.a and libz.a so you will have to build them from source or better to use `install_dependencies.sh osx` to obitain these libraries.

-**Note** - keep all the external libraries `libodb.a`, `libodb-sqlite.a`, `libbz2.a` and `libz.a` in same directory.In case the libraries are installed in non-default location, you will have to pass it to cmake using `-DEXT_LIB_PATH=/absolute/path/to/external/libraries`
+Please keep all the external libraries `libodb.a`, `libodb-sqlite.a`, `libbz2.a` and `libz.a` in the same directory.
+In case any of the libraries are installed in non-default location, the option `-DEXT_LIB_PATH=/path/to/external/libraries/folder` must be also provided to the `cmake` command.

 Binaries will be created in the `bin` subfolder.